 We often concentrate on personal injury claims for adults and workers, but there are also children who can and often are affected by being involved in an accident.

-Teachers, coaches, instructors and others who are responsible for supervising children must take greater care ensuring that children are kept safe whilst under their care, regardless of whether it’s at school or elsewhere.
+Teachers, coaches, instructors, and others who are responsible for supervising children must take greater care to ensure that children are kept safe whilst under their care, regardless of whether it’s at school or elsewhere.

 Motorists in particular owe a higher duty of care to children than other road users.
 They need to be on high alert and take whatever steps are needed to ensure that they avoid an accident in the event that a child does something unexpected.
 Extra care must be taken by drivers when children might reasonably be expected to be in the area, for example near schools, school buses, playgrounds or fast food car parks.

 If your child is hurt through the fault of another person, or as the result of someone failing to properly supervise, then you as a parent may have the right to bring a claim on behalf of your child against whomever caused or contributed to the accident or injury and a claim can be made for compensation.